Distinctive Representation of Atheltes

 Smith Rynbrandt signs Katherine Hull

-Ask any golf fan what they know about Corey Pavin and they will likely bring up two things: the famous 4-wood at Shinnecock Hills in the 1995 U.S. Open that solidified his first major win; and his reputation as a tenacious Ryder Cup competitor in three successive contests (’91, ’93 & 95).
+Ask any golf fan what they know about Corey Pavin and they will likely bring up at least two things: the famous 4-wood at Shinnecock Hills in the 1995 U.S. Open that solidified his first major win; and his connection to Ryder Cup lore through his memorable times competing as a player (’91,’93,’95) and as a Captain (2010).

 Corey Pavin: A dedicated and spirited competitor…

 Corey was bestowed the nickname, Bulldog, because of his fierce competitive attitude, which was evident at the early age of 17 when he triumphed in both the Los Angeles City Amateur Championship and the Junior World Championship.
-It has, aptly, followed him throughout his illustrious career of 15 PGA wins and 12 international victories, and has lead to his crowning achievement – the PGA of America rewarding Pavin with the Captaincy of the 2010 U.S. Ryder Cup team.
-He calls this the dream of his career.
+It has aptly followed him throughout his illustrious career of 15 PGA Tour wins, 12 international victories, and his most recent victory, the 2012 Allianz Championship on the Champions Tour.

-After turning pro in 1982, he spent most of his first season playing outside the United States, winning three times, including once on the European Tour and the South African PGA Championship.
+After turning pro in 1982, he spent most of his first season playing outside the United States, winning three times, including once on the European Tour as well as the South African PGA Championship.

 Smith Rynbrandt